houssemlachtar/Forest-Animal-Experiment/README.md

 npm install
 ```

-Compile the code for development and start a local server:
+Compile the code for development and start a local server or just use the VS Code extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer):

 ```
 npm start